 When classes are in session, appointments are recommended and available during both daytime and evening hours.
 Conferences are available only by appointment when classes are not in session.

 Open to all undergraduate and graduate students, post-docs, faculty, and staff working on writing of any kind and at any stage in the process.
 Bring a prompt to brainstorm, a full draft, the beginnings of a cover letter, grant proposal, personal statement, creative piece, or oral presentation!

 Reserved for graduate students, post-docs, and faculty working on research-based writing (typically 20+ pages).
 Bring ideas for a seminar paper or conference presentation, a full draft of an article, or selections of a dissertation!
 We can provide long-term help with planning for extended writing projects as well as one-off feedback sessions.
-(Select the 80-Minute schedule from the drop-down menu at the top of the schedule)
+Be sure the 80-minute schedule is selected from the drop-down menu at the top of the window.